Making Human-centered Design Community-centric

 • Acknowledge the significance and benefits of involving the community in the design process, such as how local ownership can lead to long-term adoption of solutions.

-• Prioritize safety and comfort of the participants, and respect confidentiality when discussing sensitive topics and personal experiences.
+• Prioritize the safety and comfort of the participants and respect confidentiality when discussing sensitive topics and personal experiences.

 • Position the community as the owners of the solutions by ensuring that practitioners are there to facilitate a process, guiding collection problem-solving, rather than imposing a solution.